 I know there are so many versions of this.
 For example, her and my love for her: The City.
 She always seemed to understand.
 And there were always hints and suggestions that warmed me with the sensible ideas of “It’s out there.”

-Whether it was the feeling that I had when I passed the theaters where the show Rent played, or better, where I saw Hedwig and The Angry Inch downtown —or what about the play that was titled, I Love Your, You’re Perfect.
-Now Change, which I think is brilliant because the title is fitting in so many ways—either way, there was something always hinting to me.
+Whether it was the feeling that I had when I passed the theaters where the show Rent played, or better, where I saw Hedwig and The Angry Inch downtown — or what about the play that was titled, I Love You, You’re Perfect.
+Now Change, which I think is brilliant because the title is fitting in so many ways—either way, there was always something hinting to me.
 It’s out there.
 Just keep going.

 I think about the first time I saw a full moon shine down on the Hudson River.
 I was downtown near the Meatpacking District.
 The date that I had finished was not disastrous.
 If anything, the date was more draining than successful.
 Once more, this was all pretend.
 I was near 14th Street and felt the need to walk and think and let my mind process the life I had in front of me.
 I can remember the lights that reflected on the river, which was moving like a black sheet of liquid glass.
 The year was 1998.
 I was a young man in my 20’s.
 I was afraid.
 I was working in a new job with a different collar.
 I went from the white collar to the blue collar.
 My previous girlfriend left me because A) She didn’t believe I could ever take care of her and B) There were too many disputes to be resolved and lastly C) She told me that she didn’t want to be with someone who has to get his hands dirty for a living.